Maintenance Technician Career Guide: Duties, Skills & Salary

 • Fixing mechanical breakdowns

-• Troubleshooting mechanical issues on production or facility equipment
+• Troubleshooting mechanical issues on production or factory equipment

 • Installing new machines, IoT sensors, etc.